 Pick the SUV because you can pack all of your equipment in, so you can do more of what you love.
 Your life will be richer for it.

-Get rid of the ’05 banger and upgrade to something newer, more stylish with more gadgets and more power.
-Because you want those things in your life.
+Get rid of the ’05 banger and upgrade to something newer, and more stylish, with more gadgets and power because you want those things in your life.